Vishal8700/ATS-SCAN/README.md

 - [ ] **Integrate with Job Platforms**: Allow users to pull job descriptions directly from job listing websites.
 - [ ] **Advanced Analytics**: Incorporate more sophisticated metrics and visualizations.

-## Contributing

-We welcome contributions!
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to get involved.

 ## License